 In today’s world, many people use the internet, and specifically YouTube, to share their experiences with the world.
 People have gone from uploading from their computers to uploading videos directly from their phones.
 Many people use Apple products, like Mac computers and laptops, not to mention iPhones.
 Apple includes a video editor called iMovie, which is an essential tool for editing and sharing videos on Apple devices.
-This article will show you how to upload imovie to youtube.
+This article will show you how to upload videos from iMovie to youtube.
 With this tutorial, everyone should have all the necessary knowledge about video sharing with iMovie.

 Step 1: How to Upload iMovie to YouTube Using a Smartphone

 If you do not have a project open, you should choose a movie from the Projects browser.
 If you are editing a project, you should tap the button Done, thus returning to the project details screen.
-From there, you can select a video of your choosing, and then tap the Share button.
+From there, you can select a video of your choosing and then tap the Share button.

-It is worth noting that you can customize the video’s size output, format, quality and description, including tags, within the app itself.
+It is worth noting that you can customize the video’s size output, format, quality, and description, including tags, within the app itself.

 How to Upload iMovie to YouTube Using Desktop Computers

-The software has marginal differences between mobile and desktop versions, the main one being that on the desktop, you have a larger workspace which can make things simpler from a practical standpoint, when it comes to editing.
+The software has marginal differences between mobile and desktop versions, the main one being that on the desktop, you have a larger workspace which can make things simpler from a practical standpoint when it comes to editing.